healthyPlant/PhytoPipe/README.md

 ## Quick start
 ### Installation

-For Linux or Mac system, you can download our codes or clone the repository using Git:
+For a Linux or Mac system, you can download our codes or clone the repository using Git:
 ```
 cd /path/to/software
 git clone https://github.com/healthyPlant/PhytoPipe.git
 ```
 Then you can install dependencies.

-To install all tools in a Ubuntu system, simply run
+To install them in a Ubuntu system, simply run
 ```
-sudo bash /path/to/PhytoPipe/scripts/installTools.sh /path/to/softare/folder
+sudo bash /path/to/PhytoPipe/scripts/installTools.sh /path/to/softare
 ```
-For other Linux or Mac system, please follow [PhytoPipe wiki](https://github.com/healthyPlant/PhytoPipe/wiki#dependencies).
+For other Linux or Mac systems, please follow [PhytoPipe wiki](https://github.com/healthyPlant/PhytoPipe/wiki#dependencies).

 For Windows system, please use [PhytoPipe docker image](https://hub.docker.com/r/xhu556/phytopipe).